 You meet in East London at the Tower Hill Underground Station by the coffee stand called “Tower Hill Tram” and look for the strawberry umbrella.
 We had no problem finding it as there were a group of people already waiting.
 I didn’t realize this is also the meeting place for a few other tours that Strawberry Tours runs too.

 Once our tour guide Nathan arrived, we checked in with him and a few minutes later the tour took off.
 It was a pretty large group, but I guess that is what I should have expected on a free tour.
+There were also a few kids, so this could be a great option if you are looking for a kid-friendly London attraction.
 Nathan did a great job keeping everyone together and we never had any issues hearing what he was saying.
 It was sometimes difficult to get pictures of the street art without someone in the way.

 Learning the History Of Street Art